COVID-19 related closings and changes in East Mississippi

 The Philadelphia Public School District is offering free to-go meals for any child 18 years and younger at the Philadelphia High School cafeteria.
 Children must be present to receive a meal.
 Adults may purchase a meal for $3.75, cash only.
 Breakfast is available from 7:30 - 8:30 a.m. and lunch is available from 11:30 a.m. to 1:30 p.m.

-Drive-thru lunches for Choctaw Tribal Schools students can be picked up at 11 a.m. through Friday at their respective schools.
+Drive-thru lunches for Choctaw Tribal Schools students can be picked up from 11 a.m. - 1 p.m. at their respective schools.

-The Kemper County School District is providing free to-go meals to all children 18 years and under from 10 a.m. to noon at both East Kemper Elementary and West Kemper Elementary through Friday.

-The Quitman School District will being serving free lunch starting Thursday for all children 18 and under.
+The Quitman School District is serving free lunch for all children 18 and under.
 A child must be present to receive a lunch and no more than 10 people can be in a receiving line at one time.
 Meals are offered at the following locations:

 Wesley House